damianh/anc-lambda-simulator/README.md

     entirely later.
 Re-activating from hibernation is typically ~3 seconds.

- 1. Concurrent requests to a de-activated functon will result in multiple functions being stated - all of them cold starts with associated delays.
+ 1. Concurrent requests to a de-activated functon will result in multiple functions being started - all of them cold starts with associated delays.

 ## Things not considered: